jeanwsr/mokit-doc-mdbook/src/chap4-4.md

 Note the original GAMESS can only do GVB up to 12 pairs.
 Nowadays we can do a black-box GVB computation with hundreds of pairs.
 So, to go beyond 12 pairs, you need to modify and re-compile the source code of GAMESS.

 MOKIT offers a Shell script to help you automatically handle this.
-Assuming you’ve compiled GAMESS before (i.e. all `*.o` files are still in gamess/object/ directory of GAMESS), now you simply need to copy two files (modify_GMS1.sh and modify_GMS2.f90) from mokit/src/ into gamess/source/ directory, and run './modify_GMS1.sh'.
+Assuming you've compiled GAMESS before (i.e. all `*.o` files are still in gamess/object/ directory of GAMESS), now you simply need to copy two files (modify_GMS1.sh and modify_GMS2.f90) from mokit/src/ into gamess/source/ directory, and run './modify_GMS1.sh'.
 The script will modify source code and re-compile GAMESS, taking about 2 minutes.
 The linked GAMESS executable will be gamess.01.x.
 If you already had an executable named gamess.01.x, please rename it to another filename.
 Otherwise it will be destroyed and replaced during re-compilation.

 Besides, for GAMESS earlier than version 2021-R1, it only supports 32 CPU cores.
 If your machine has more cores (and if you want to use >32 cores), you need to modify the variable MAXCPUS in file gamess/ddi/compddi.
 See a simple guide in file src/modify_GMS_beyond32CPU.txt.
 Since GAMESS 2021, the MAXCPUS is already set to 128, so modification is not needed.